a-schild/jave2/README.md

 ## Changelog
 - **2.4.7-SNAPSHOT**
    - Prepare for next dev cycle
+   - Upgraded windows and osx binaries to 4.1.3 from https://ffmpeg.zeranoe.com/builds/
+   - Upgraded linux binaries to 4.1.3 from https://johnvansickle.com/ffmpeg/
 - **2.4.6**
    - Corrected win32 executable name, thanks to WavyPeng
    - The bitrate was returned in kBps instead of Bps